zhengying-liu/info232/TP0/README.md

     For more information on *Cloning a repository*, check [this guide page](https://help.github.com/articles/cloning-a-repository/).
 From next TP, we will need to sync with the original repo of the instructors, and you can check [this guide](https://help.github.com/articles/fork-a-repo/#step-3-configure-git-to-sync-your-fork-with-the-original-spoon-knife-repository) in advance.

 ## Step 2: Enter the URL of your own Copy of the Jupyter Notebook TP0.ipynp in ChaGrade
-Submit the URL of your Jupiter Notebook in [ChaGrade](https://chagrade.lri.fr/homework/submit/2/27/1/), for homework "0 .
+Submit the URL of your Jupyter Notebook in [ChaGrade](https://chagrade.lri.fr/homework/submit/2/27/1/), for homework "0 .
 Info&Tools".
 This way you make sure that your teacher will know where to find the answers to your TP (otherwise you get 0 points).
 You then have until January 18 to push new changes.

 **You already have an account registered on Chagrade**